Eteckq/rbean_token/README.md

 ### Firefox
 - **Clone** this repo on your computer (or download the zip archive) `git clone https://github.com/Eteckq/rbean_token.git`
-- Next steps need to be done at at every firefox restart..
 - **Open your browser**, then Drag the file rbean_tricks-1.0.0-fx.xpi in your browser and **click _ok_** to install add-on.
 - **Done!** A new extension called _RBean Tricks_ should have appeared in the list.